Rule of the Dukes: Origo Gentis Langobardorum

+Political context

-The Lombards had entered the Italian peninsula in 568 under Alboin.
+The Lombards had entered the Italian Peninsula in 568 under Alboin.
 Under Alboin's successor, Cleph, they continued to expand at the expense of the Byzantines.
 Cleph's reign was short and his rule hard.
 Upon his death, the Lombards did not elect another leader-king, leaving the territorial dukes the highest authorities in Lombard territories.
 According to Fredegar, they were forced to pay tribute to the Franks, and this lasted until the accession of Adaloald.

 The dukes were unable to organise themselves under a single leader capable of continuing their successes against the Byzantines.
 When they invaded Frankish Provence (584/5), the Frankish kings Guntram and Childebert II counter-invaded northern Italy, took Trent, and opened negotiations with the emperor Tiberius II, sovereign of the hard-pressed exarchate of Ravenna.
-Finally, tired of disunion, fearing a pincer action from a Byzantine–Frankish alliance, and lacking the leadership necessary to withstand combined military forces, the dukes elected as king Authari.
+Finally, tired of disunion, fearing a pincer action from a Byzantine–Frankish alliance, and lacking the leadership necessary to withstand combined military forces, the dukes elected Authari as king.
 They ceded to him the old capital of Pavia and half of their ducal demesnes, though the fidelity to their oath with which this last promise was carried out is suspect.
 With the election of a king and the payment of tribute, the last Frankish troops still in Italy left.